HectorCastelli/insurance-middleware-api/DevLog.md

 #### Integration

 - POST /login
-  - When sending valid user credentials, receive valid authentication token
+  - When sending valid user credentials, then receive valid authentication token
-  - When sending credentials for a user that does not exist, receive an error 401
+  - When sending credentials for a user that does not exist, then receive an error 401
-  - When sending an invalid request, receive a 400 error with message
+  - When sending an invalid request, then receive a 400 error with message
 - GET /policies
-  - When sending a request without authentication, receive a 403 error.
+  - When sending a request without authentication, then receive a 403 error.
   - With "user" role
-    - When sending a request, receive a list of up to 10 of my own policies
+    - When sending a request, then receive a list of up to 10 of my own policies
-    - When sending a request with parameter limit = n, receive a list of n of my own policies
+    - When sending a request with parameter limit = n, then receive a list of n of my own policies
   - With "admin" role
-    - When sending a request, receive a list of up to 10 of policies for all users
+    - When sending a request, then receive a list of up to 10 of policies for all users
-    - When sending a request with parameter limit = n, receive a list of n policies for all users
+    - When sending a request with parameter limit = n, then receive a list of n policies for all users
 - GET /policies/{id}
-  - When sending a request without authentication, receive a 403 error.
+  - When sending a request without authentication, then receive a 403 error.
-  - When the id does not exist, receive a 404 error
   - With "user" role
+    - When the id does not exist, then receive a 404 error
-    - When sending a request with one of the user's policy, receive that policy
+    - When sending a request with one of the users policy, then receive that policy
-    - When sending a request with a policy id owned by another user, receive a 401 error
+    - When sending a request with a policy id owned by another user, then receive a 401 error
   - With "admin" role
-    - When sending a request with one of the user's policy, receive that policy
+    - When sending a request with one of the users policy, then receive that policy
-    - When sending a request with a policy id owned by another user, receive that policy
+    - When sending a request with a policy id owned by another user, then receive that policy
 - GET /clients
-  - When sending a request without authentication, receive a 403 error.
+  - When sending a request without authentication, then receive a 403 error.
-  - When the id does not exist, receive a 404 error
   - With "user" role
     - When sending a request, redirect to /clients/{id} where id = this client's id
   - With "admin" role
-    - When sending a request, receive a list of up to 10 clients with their policies
+    - When sending a request, then receive a list of up to 10 clients with their policies
-    - When sending a request with parameter limit = n, receive a list of n clients with their policies
+    - When sending a request with parameter limit = n, then receive a list of n clients with their policies
-    - When sending a request with parameter name = <?>, receive a list of up to 10 clients with the name = <?>
+    - When sending a request with parameter name = <?>, then receive a list of up to 10 clients with the name = <?>
 - GET /clients/{id}
-  - When sending a request without authentication, receive a 403 error.
+  - When sending a request without authentication, then receive a 403 error.
-  - When the id does not exist, receive a 404 error
   - With "user" role
-    - When sending a request with the user's client id, receive the associated client data
+    - When sending a request with the users client id, then receive the associated client data
-    - When sending a request with a client id owned by another user, receive a 401 error
+    - When sending a request with a client id owned by another user, then receive a 401 error
   - With "admin" role
+    - When the id does not exist, then receive a 404 error
-    - When sending a request with an inexistent client id, receive a 404 error
+    - When sending a request with an inexistent client id, then receive a 404 error
-    - When sending a request with one of the user's client id, receive that client data
+    - When sending a request with one of the users client id, then receive that client data
-    - When sending a request with a client id owned by another user, receive that client data
+    - When sending a request with a client id owned by another user, then receive that client data
 - GET /clients/{id}/policies
-  - When sending a request without authentication, receive a 403 error.
+  - When sending a request without authentication, then receive a 403 error.
-  - When the id does not exist, receive a 404 error
   - With "user" role
-    - When sending a request with the user's client id, receive the associated policy data
+    - When sending a request with the users client id, then receive the associated policy data
-    - When sending a request with a client id owned by another user, receive a 401 error
+    - When sending a request with a client id owned by another user, then receive a 401 error
   - With "admin" role
-    - When sending a request with an inexistent client id, receive a 404 error
-    - When sending a request with one of the user's client id, receive that policy data
+    - When sending a request with one of the users client id, then receive that policy data
-    - When sending a request with a client id owned by another user, receive that policy data
+    - When sending a request with a client id owned by another user, then receive that policy data

 #### Unit Tests

 Since the methods that will be available are yet to be defined, I will revisit this topic at a later date.

+## Session 1 - Basic Setup

+For this session I aim to setup the basic app and to create tests mentioned above (with the exception of unit tests, since the logic of the services has still TBD).

+I decided to create one test file per use-case on the end-to-end tests and one test file per route when creating integration tests.
+This way, it should be easier to diagnose where the issues lie and each test file will be minimal, only requiring the data relevant to it's own scopes.

+### Testing frameworks

+I've decided to use [mocha](https://www.npmjs.com/package/mocha) as my test runner due to it's popularity.

+For my integration and end-to-end testing, I will use [supertest](https://www.npmjs.com/package/supertest) to get and validate http requests, as well as [chai](https://www.npmjs.com/package/chai) to use the `expect` syntax.